consensusnetworks/casimir-operator/README.md

             make generate_operator_keys
             ```

+        4. Create a file `./keys/sk.txt` and fill it with the operator private key.

-        4. Fill in the `OperatorPrivateKey` in `./config/ssv.node.yaml`.
+        5. Fill in the `OperatorPrivateKey` in `./config/ssv.node.yaml`.

-        5. Update the `eth1.ETH1Addr` in `./config/ssv.node.yaml` to point to the correct eth1 node.
+        6. Update the `eth1.ETH1Addr` in `./config/ssv.node.yaml` to point to the correct eth1 node.

-        6. Update the `eth2.BeaconNodeAddr` in `./config/ssv.node.yaml` to point to the correct beacon node.
+        7. Update the `eth2.BeaconNodeAddr` in `./config/ssv.node.yaml` to point to the correct beacon node.

-        7. Copy the operator public key and [register it with SSV network](https://docs.ssv.network/run-a-node/operator-node/registration) to get an operator ID.
+        8. Copy the operator public key and [register it with SSV network](https://docs.ssv.network/run-a-node/operator-node/registration) to get an operator ID.

-        8. Fill in the `NODE_OPERATOR_ID` in `./env/dkg.node.env`.

-        9. Fill in the `OPERATOR_PRIVATE_KEY` in `./env/dkg.node.env`.

     2. Configure **multiple nodes**: